 LAS 2140 ARTS AND CULTURES OF LATIN AMERICA AND THE CARIBBEAN (3 CREDITS)

 This course is intended as a multidisciplinary introduction to the various peoples, cultures and countries that make up Latin America, the Caribbean, and their boundary transcending diasporic communities.
 Through analyses of various modes of creative expression that have emerged from the region, students will get an overview of the significant cultural production of these societies.
-The modules cover a range of disciplines: architecture (pre-Columbian sites, baroque and colonial, modern and contemporary); visual cultures (film, textiles, painting, sculpture, murals, telenovelas, etc.}, national and diasporic literatures and literary movements; religion, music and performance (e.g. ritual and popular dance, theater, carnival, popular music}, and essential texts of intellectual history.
-The broad range of subjects gives students a solid foundation grounded in identifying and understanding the comparative complexities from among the predominant cultural traditions: Indigenous, African, Spanish, French, English, Dutch, Portuguese as well as contemporary Latinx, Caribbean diaspora, pan-Asian, Levantine, Afro-Latin fusions.
-As a result of completing this course students will also demonstrate their grasp of concepts such as creolization, mestizaje, assimilation, issues surrounding identity and migration patterns over the centuries.
-Completion of the course with a grade of "C" or better will satisfy the Writing Intensive Requirement.
+A broad range of subjects gives students a solid foundation grounded in identifying and understanding the comparative complexities from among the predominant cultural traditions in the regions. ; As a result of completing this course students will also demonstrate their grasp of concepts such as creolization, mestizaje, assimilation, issues surrounding identity and migration patterns over the centuries.
+This writing-intensive course requires a minimum of 4,000 words across multiple college-level, faculty-evaluated written assignments.
+If completed with a “C” or better, this course will be counted toward partial fulfillment of the Writing Intensive course requirements.

 PREREQUISITES FOR THIS COURSE: